mojtabamoradli/Messenger-Chat-App/README.md

 + Messenger.js includes all the frontend code you need
 + websocket.js includes all the backend code you need that you have to place it in api folder
 + uploadAttachment.js is the backend you need to for uploading images and attachments to your S3 compatible object storage
 + I will not provide secrets and api keys obviously.
-But I also did not provide my models and other stuff you may need
+But I also did not provide my models and other stuff you may need.
+If you think they can help you do better and more, reach out and I will email it to you.
 + 😉
 ```